 Contributing to the increased battery life is the iPhone 13 Pro Max’s new ProMotion display, which not only has a maximum refresh rate of 120Hz (unlike the 60Hz maximum of previous models), but can vary its refresh rate as needed.
 Very little going on on-screen?
 The refresh rate can drop to as little as 10Hz in order to conserve battery.
 But as soon as action is needed, the refresh rate increases, right up to 120Hz.
 The result of the extra refresh rate headroom is a super-responsive, super-smooth and super-sharp user experience that, in its crispness, makes the iPhone 12 Pro Max look a little blurry.

 The 6.7-inch screen has been upgraded in other ways that should appeal to us AV addicts as well, most notably in that it uses a brighter OLED panel.
-That said, Apple only discusses a peak brightness increase (from 800 nits to 1000 nits) in relation to use of the phone outside – it doesn’t allude to any changes to HDR video peak brightness, which is said to be 1200 nits, as it was last year.
+That said, Apple only discusses an average brightness increase (from 800 nits to 1000 nits) in relation to use of the phone outside – it doesn’t allude to any changes to HDR video peak brightness, which is said to be 1200 nits, as it was last year.

 That might suggest that the picture performance must be the same as last year and, indeed, playing It in Dolby Vision, the pictures provided by the iPhone 13 Pro Max and iPhone 12 Pro Max are very similar indeed.
 However, there’s definitely a little extra pop to the new model, both in terms of bright highlights such as the creepy pharmacist’s white lab coat, and in warmer colours such as his ruddy face and Beverly’s auburn hair.
 The differences are slight, and that’s wise – the 2020 handset was already an impressively neutral and balanced performer and its successor doesn’t diverge dramatically from that approach, with that marginal extra vibrancy enhancing rather than exaggerating the general look of the movie.